 (b) doing anything that the party is required or permitted to do under the housing management agreement.

-[Section 62I inserted by No. 6 of 2010 s.
+[Section 62I inserted: No. 6 of 2010 s.
 9.]

 62J.
 Authority may act through agent

 (1) The Authority may enter into an agreement (an agency agreement) with a person or body under which the person or body is authorised to exercise as the Authority’s agent all or any of the powers conferred on the Authority under a housing management agreement.